 Should all of these solutions fail, you may want to double-check to see if Warzone requires an update.
 You can do this by finding the Warzone file on your platform and quickly scanning all the files.
 Call of Duty: Warzone regularly requires updates, so it wouldn’t be surprising if you missed one if you’ve been away for a little bit.

 Contact Activision’s service team

-The more drastic solutions to problems with Call of Duty: Warzone include reinstalling the game or contacting Activision’s service team to see if they can’t help you figure out what’s happening.
+The more drastic solutions to Call of Duty: Warzone problems include reinstalling the game or contacting Activision’s service team to see if they can’t help you figure out what’s happening.
 The service team might take quite a bit of time to reach out to you, but they’re your best bet to help you find the solution if you could not connect to a Warzone match after reinstalling the software to your platform.